bmezaris/RetargetVid/README.md

 ## SmartVidCrop Method
 We argue that cropping methods are more suitable for video aspect ratio transformation when the minimization of semantic distortions is a prerequisite.
 Therefore, we present a new, rather simple, yet fast and well-performing, video cropping method, which selects the main focus out of the multiple possible salient regions of the video by introducing a new filtering-through-clustering processing step.
 For our method, we utilize visual saliency to find the image regions of attention, and we employ a filtering-through-clustering technique to select the main region of focus.
-For more details, see the first citation in Citations section.
+For more details, see the first citation in the Citations section.

 Our method is implemented in Python 3 and the main script is the *smartVidCrop.py* of this repository.
 You can import this to your own python scripts or run it.
 Running it will invoke the main method and re-produce the results of our paper.

 We have also implemented a technique to assess the quality of the cropped version and opt to resort to padding in the case where the results of cropping are unsatisfactory due to the nature of the video’s content, i.e. only a small percentage of the salient visual information can be covered by any crop window.
 This is due to acknowledging that a cropped version of a video cannot always retain all regions of interest of the original video.
 This feature is disabled by default.
 If you want to enable this feature as well as adjust other parameters of our method, see "sc_init_crop_params" function in the *smartVidCrop.py*.

 ## Evaluation & Updated SmartVidCrop Method